Turnaround Tuesday on Wall Street: Stocks attempt rebound - KESQ

 By Anneken Tappe, CNN Business

-The Dow opened higher on Tuesday as the US stock market attempts to rebound from a sharp selloff at the start of the week.
+The Dow and the broader US stock market are trading higher on Tuesday, as the market attempts to rebound from a sharp selloff at the start of the week.

 Once again the steep losses of more than 1% for each of the major indexes are being quickly followed by green arrows across the board.